Designed with

 to your legal team.

-Then set up lynox with Bedrock Frankfurt.
+Then set up lynox with Mistral AI or a local model.
 The architecture speaks for itself.

 Get started →